 - loan options you qualify for and fit your specific needs

-Getting a pre-qualification before you actively start looking for a home is best.
+Getting a pre-approved before you actively start looking for a home is best.
 When you’ve found the one you want, you’ll be ready to make a real, solid offer.
 Also, sellers will be more inclined to accept your offer knowing you’ve been carefully reviewed by a lender and that you qualify for a loan.

 Time to Apply